Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Theoretical setup

 For exact IR pole cancellations, in the soft and collinear regions, this reweighting step must yield exactly identity factors, $\frac{r_R^i}{r_B^i} \rightarrow 1$.
 Due to numerical imprecision, this ratio of ratios will yield cases in which they are different from unity with a significant amount.
 Hence, the final cross section and distributions are prone to large statistical errors when these cancellations are not exact.
 To remedy this numerical inaccuracy, we introduce a smooth mapping function, which maps the ratios to the form

-where $p_T$ is the transverse momentum of the extra emission.
+where $p_T$ is the transverse momentum of the extra emission\footnote{Formally this function introduces a small dependence on the FKS mapping~\cite{Frederix:2009yq,Frixione:1995ms} for the values of $p_T < x_{\rm max}$.
+However in practice this effect is expected to be negligible.}.
 The smooth damping function $D(x)$ is chosen arbitrarily.
 In our calculations we use the smooth step function to third order,

-with $x_{\rm min},x_{\rm max}$ chosen in a minimal way such that the fluctuations vanish.
-For the calculations of this process these are chosen to be $x_{\rm min} =15.0$ GeV and $x_{\rm max}=30.0 $ GeV.
+with $x_{\rm min},x_{\rm max}$ chosen empirically.
+Thus, the values used for the calculation, $x_{\rm min} =15.0$ GeV and $x_{\rm max}=30.0 $ GeV, were obtained by comparing a set of values and picking the two limits such that the numerical fluctuations vanish, at the same time as the interval of this soft damping $x_{\rm max}-x_{\rm min}$ is chosen to be as small as possible.
 It should be noted that for massless final states, the $p_T$ of the extra emission cannot act as a proxy for the soft and collinear regions simultaneously as it does for the present case of massive top quarks.
 In general, one must introduce a check for all the collinear regions carefully, and in that way obtain the smooth mapping function which smoothens the boundary for the soft/collinear regions.